 Importing and Reconciling In-Transit Data

 Consignment Warehouse imports in-transit ledger items from OMS and iPage.
-OMS data represents stock transfers from anywhere in the world to a consignment warehouse, and iPage data represent bindery shipment notifications entered by the publishers.
-In-transit data is not required for reporting receipts, and will be displayed in iQ.
+OMS data represents stock transfers from anywhere in the world to a consignment warehouse, and iPage data represent bindery shipment notifications entered by the publishers. iPage bindery shipment notifications are imported when the iPage job runs at 8am, and OMS stock transfers are imported ad hoc.
+In-transit data is not required for reporting receipts, and will be displayed in iQ when the daily report job runs at 7pm (see section “In-Transit Data Reporting” for more detail).

-In-transit data is updated in iQ whenever an OMS stock transfer is received, or when the iPage service runs daily at 8am.
-In-transit quantities that need to be updated after a receipt has been reconciled to the in-transit item will be updated whenever either service runs (see section “In-Transit Data Reporting” for more detail).

 Both services will import data automatically without needing to import any files through VendorLink.
 To view data that has been imported, two tabs are available: the Inbound Shipment tab and the Inbound Shipment Reconciliation tab.